 Having spent six months touring the States promoting the Schizophrenic album, Ian (with Mick Ronson on guitar) returned to the UK for this one-off show at London's Hammersmith Odeon.
 The following tracks were broadcast:

 This show was also pressed up on transcription discs for export.
 These discs are different from the above: they omit FBI but include Sons 'n' Daughters.
 The running order is also different in places.
 The tapes of this show still exist in the BBC's archive.
-This show has recently been bootlegged as Off The Record.
+In the late 1990's it appeared on the unofficial Off The Record 2-CD set.
+The full show has now been released (October 2016) as part of the massive Stranded In Reality box set.

 Highlight of this broadcast is Wings, which was demoed for YUI Orta, but never recorded.